The First Sin: Chapter 01

 His wings twitched.
 Tempted.

 Traditional armor it had to be.
-Formal armor too, brilliantly painted in the clan’s sea-themed colors, with a clan sash bearing a white silhouette of Tsinna’s sweeping emblem hanging from his hip.
-He wasn’t expected to go into battle with this armor, even though it could deflect traditional blades and repel a few plasma shots.
-Rather, Tårik was dressed to impress.
-As one of Tsinna’s highest-ranking clan guards, he’d been sent to Shan Yau to escort a visiting delegation from the Great Clan Sokôn.
+Formal armor too, brilliantly painted in clan’s sea-themed colors, with a clan sash bearing a white silhouette of Clan Tsinna’s sweeping emblem hanging from his left hip.
+His chest swelled with pride.
+Even though it was hot, and he itched to pull the armor off, it was still an honor to wear it, an honor to have received this assignment.

-Another bead trickled out of his mop of purple hair and slithered behind his frill.
+Tårik tugged at his neck guard as sweat settled between his shoulder blades and tried to banish his worry.
+Another bead trickled out of his mop of purple hair and slithered behind the frill that framed his face.
 He flicked the mint-colored membrane, but the perspiration clung stubbornly to his dusky green skin.

 “Hot enough for you?”
 Jälen asked, coming up alongside him.

 Jälen surveyed the landscape, one hand resting on the sword hilt at his waist.
 The talons on his dark brown wings were hooked into golden clasps at each shoulder, keeping the membranes folded neatly down his back.
-His slate grey skin remained dull in the harsh sunlight; despite the heaviness of their gear, to Tårik it seemed Jälen somehow managed to not sweat at all, though he kept his tail from touching the hot earth.
+His slate grey skin remained dull in the harsh sunlight; despite the heaviness of their gear, to Tårik it seemed Jälen somehow managed to not sweat at all, though he kept his tail from touching the hot ground.
 Only his shock of long red hair blazed in the sunlight, looking like a manifestation of the flames Tårik was certain were licking at his feet from the hot asphalt.

 “Wretched-looking place, this desert,” Jälen said.
 “Flat and empty, seemingly forever.
 Not at all like the forests of home, is it?”

-“On the contrary,” Tårik said, “this is lush.”
+On the contrary, Tårik almost said, but swallowed the words.
+This is lush.
 Just beyond the tarmac, patches of tall, tuft-crowned golden grass swayed in the warm breeze coming down from mountains peeking just above the horizon.
 Between each patch the ground was bare or sported globe-shaped scrub brush with thick, stubby silvered-green leaves that hoarded water, and other low-lying plants that eked out a living in the heat.
-Out there, there wasn’t a tree nor hint of shade anywhere.
-“There will be considerably less to look at except rocks and dust once we reach the Barren Gale.”
+In that direction, there wasn’t a tree nor hint of shade anywhere.
+But then he ventured, “There will be considerably less to look at except rocks and dust once we reach the Barren Gale.”

-“Hmm.”
-Jälen smoothed the fire-red hair on his chin.
 “Weren’t you hatched in Shan Yau?”
+Jälen was saying.

-The city’s enormous biotech tree cast a sprawling shadow through the shallow river valley behind them, dwarfing the forest that lined the riverbanks.
+The city’s enormous biotech tree cast a sprawling shadow through the shallow river valley behind them, dwarfing the thin forest that lined the riverbanks.
 The tree reached a few thousand meters into the sky and cradled kilometers-wide disc-shaped platforms amongst its colossal, bioluminescent branches.
 Vehicles soared between the glittering skyscrapers reaching up from those terraces.
 People would be flying between those buildings too, no doubt taking advantage of the hot updrafts, but they were too far away for Tårik to see.

 Jälen grunted and rubbed his neck where a small welt was visible.
 “Too bad you won’t see them this trip.”